 If you backup codes have been compromised in any way, click “Get New Codes” to generate a new list of codes.

 Now, you’ll see Backup codes in the list under Your second step on the 2-Step Verification screen.

 Two-step authentication breaks email clients, chat programs and anything else that uses your Google account’s password.
 You’ll have to create an application-specific password for each application that doesn’t support two-step authentication.

 These passwords grant access to your entire Google account and skip the two-factor authentication, so keep them safe.
-You can revoke them from this page if they’re ever compromised.

 The Google Authenticator app is open source and based on open standards.
 Other software projects, such as LastPass, have even started using Google Authenticator to implement their own two-factor authentication.